-- Voluntary euthanasia - this is euthanasia conducted with consent.
-Since 2009 voluntary euthanasia has been legal in Belgium, Luxembourg, The Netherlands, Switzerland, and the states of Oregon (USA) and Washington (USA).
+Voluntary euthanasia is conducted with consent.
+Voluntary euthanasia is currently legal in Belgium, Luxembourg, The Netherlands, Switzerland, and the states of Oregon and Washington in the U.S.

-- Involuntary euthanasia - euthanasia is conducted without consent.
-The decision is made by another person because the patient is incapable to doing so himself/herself.
+Involuntary euthanasia is euthanasia is conducted without consent.
+The decision is made by another person, because the patient is unable to make the decision.

 There are two procedural classifications of euthanasia: